Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Experiments

+To address \textbf{RQ2}, we evaluate our method under the practical scenarios of varying query budgets, distribution shift of shadow dataset, low quality explanations and explanations in binary mask.

-\subsection{Impact of Query Budget}
+\subsubsection{Impact of Query Budget}

-To investigate the first aspect of \textbf{RQ2}, we examine how varying query budgets affect extraction performance.
-Figure~\ref{fig:query_budget} shows results when sampling different proportions (10\% to 50\%) of the shadow dataset.
-Our approach consistently outperforms TS across all query budgets, with particularly notable advantages at lower query ratios.
-This demonstrates that explanation information provides valuable guidance when query access is limited.
-The performance gap narrows at higher query ratios, but remains meaningful even at 50\%.
-This confirms that our approach makes more efficient use of query opportunities.
-More results are provided in Appendix \ref{app:query_budget}.
+In real-world scenarios, query budgets are often limited due to cost, time, or detection avoidance considerations, making this a critical practical constraint.
+We investigate how reducing query budgets from 50\% to 10\% of the target model's training data size affects extraction performance.
+As shown in Figure~\ref{fig:query_budget_nci109}, our approach demonstrates more graceful degradation compared to baselines as the query budget decreases on NCI109.
+While all methods experience performance drops with fewer queries, our method maintains a more stable performance trajectory, with the performance gap over baselines widening at lower query ratios.
+This indicates that explanation information provides particularly valuable guidance when query access is limited.
+Results on additional datasets are provided in Appendix~\ref{app:query_budget_analysis}.

-\subsection{Cross-Distribution Robustness}
+\subsubsection{Cross-Distribution Robustness}

-To address the second aspect of \textbf{RQ2} concerning data distribution shifts, we train the target model on NCI109, while using three different shadow datasets: NCI109 (same distribution), NCI1 (MMD=0.016), and AIDS (MMD=0.343).
-All the models are tested on the NCI109 test set.
-Figure~\ref{fig:cross_dist_analysis} shows our approach maintains better performance than TS as distribution divergence increases.
-With NCI1 shadow data, our method achieves higher AUC and explanation rank correlation.
-This advantage is preserved even with the more challenging AIDS dataset, where our method achieves a 6.68\% explanation correlation compared to TS's approximately zero correlation (-0.77\%).
-While extraction performance decreases with increasing distribution shift, our explanation-guided approach demonstrates consistently improved robustness.
-Additional analysis and implementation details are provided in Appendix \ref{appendix:cross_distribution_results} and Appendix \ref{appendix:cross_distribution_implementation}, respectively.
+We examine robustness to data distribution shifts by training the target model on NCI109, while using three different shadow datasets: NCI109 (same distribution), NCI1 (MMD=0.016), and AIDS (MMD=0.343).
+All models are tested on the NCI109 test set.
+As shown in Figure~\ref{fig:cross_dist_sub}, our approach maintains better performance than baselines as distribution divergence increases.
+While extraction performance decreases with increasing distribution shift for all methods, our explanation-guided approach demonstrates more consistent robustness.
+Notably, with the challenging AIDS dataset, our method achieves 6.68\% explanation correlation compared to TS's near-zero correlation (-0.77\%), indicating that explanations help capture transferable decision patterns beyond surface-level predictions.
+Implementation details and additional results and are provided in Appendix~\ref{appendix:cross_distribution_implementation} and Appendix~\ref{appendix:cross_distribution_results}.